infinithq/website/industry_minisite.md

 # **Empowering Industry Through Software**

-We help industrial and hardware manfacturers modernize by applying software development principles to their automation systems.
+We help industrial and hardware manufacturers modernize by applying software development principles to their automation systems.
 This means:
 - Systems that can be updated and improved continuously
 - Data that flows freely and brings real insights
 - Future-proofing by prefering open solutions over proprietary ones